j-setiawan/solace-orchestra/arch/messaging.md

 This message only contains the manditory fields.
 It will be immediately responded to.
 It can be used for time synchronization and latency measurements.

+A ping message can be sent to a specific client using its p2p address (orchestra/p2p/<client_id>) or to all components using the broadcast address orchestra/p2p/broadcast.

 ### Music Score Message

 This message is used by the conductor to issue one or more notes that will be played in the future.
 These messages are sent on individual channels.
 Each musician should be subscribed to a single channel, while the symphony would subscribe to all channels (using a wildcard in the subscription).

+This message is sent to the topic: orchestra/theatre/<theatre_id>

 The message format for this is: